wp-plugins/special-teaser-widget/readme.txt

 = 1.3 =

-More functionality was needed for &#197;bo Underr&#228;ttelser and style-id's are better sanitezed now
+More functionality was needed for &#197;bo Underr&#228;ttelser and style-id's are better sanitized now